 Alternatively referred to as a worksheet, a spreadsheet is a file made of rows and columns that help sort data, arrange data easily, and calculate numerical data.
 What makes a spreadsheet software program unique is its ability to calculate values using mathematical formulas and the data in cells.
-A good example of how a spreadsheet may be used is creating an overview of your bank's balance.
-Below is a basic example of what a Microsoft Excel spreadsheet looks like, as well as all the major portions of a spreadsheet highlighted.
+A good example of how a spreadsheet may be utilized is creating an overview of your bank's balance.
+Below is a basic example of what a Microsoft Excel spreadsheet looks like, as well as all the important features of a spreadsheet highlighted.

 In the above example, this spreadsheet is listing three different checks, the date, their description, and the value of each check.
 These values are then added together to get the total of $162.00 in cell D6.
 That value is subtracted from the check balance to give an available $361.00 in cell D8.

 Today, Microsoft Excel is the most popular and widely used spreadsheet program, but there are also many alternatives.
 Below is a list of spreadsheet programs that can be used to create a spreadsheet.